radiomic/CLEARtrial2/index.md

 ## What to Expect from CLEAR-E3?
 CLEAR-E3 is not just another document—it's a curated collection of good examples sourced from the literature.
 Each example is accompanied by a detailed explanation and elaboration, offering insights that go beyond the surface.

-## Maximize Your Benefits from CLEAR and CLEAR-E3!
+## Maximize Your Benefits!
 To make the most of this online resource, we strongly recommend referring to the [CLEAR-E3 publication]().
-By doing so, you unlock the full potential of CLEAR and CLEAR-E3, helping your research meet the highest standards.
+By doing so, you unlock the full potential of CLEAR-E3 and CLEAR, helping your research meet the highest standards.

 ## Publication Details
 Explanation and Elaboration with Examples for CLEAR (CLEAR-E3): an EuSoMII Radiomics Auditing Group Initiative